 Drospirenone and ethinyl estradiol

-Brand Name: Gianvi, Jasmiel, Loryna, Nikki, Ocella, Syeda, Vestura, Yasmin, Yaz, Zarah, Lo-Zumandimine, Zumandimine
+Brand names: Gianvi, Jasmiel, Loryna, Nikki, Ocella, ... show all 12 brands Syeda, Vestura, Yasmin, Yaz, Zarah, Lo-Zumandimine, Zumandimine

 What is drospirenone and ethinyl estradiol?